Table of Contents

 Yousu Red TPU is relatively new on the Amazon USA storefront.
 Their USA TPU inventory typically includes Red, White and Black 1kg rolls.
 Positive experiences with Yousu’s PLA, Silk Pearlescent PLA (gold) and Yousu Iform liquid Resin grey, encouraged me to retry printing with TPU.

 3D printing with TPU is more difficult that printing with common PLA, which most hobbyists start out with.
 Slower print speeds, hotter print beds, various hotend temperatures, minimal retractions and filament moisture must all be considered when setting up a slicer profile.
-Direct Drive extruder setups are preferred when printing TPU.
-However machines with Bowden setups can be used, if the print speed and retractions are turned down significantly.

 Personally I have only tried one other roll of TPU, since starting my 3D printing hobby.
 Those prints were successful, yet simple key chains.
 While printing Yousu’s Red TPU I challenged myself to make more complex items.
 Additionally I used the new-to-me Biqu BX printer with their dual geared H2 direct drive hotend setup.

-Yousu TPU Filament Slicer Setup
+Slicer Setup

 Setting up a newly released printer to use Yousu Red TPU was not difficult, but it did require some trial and error.
 Biqu’s BX is the first printer I own that has both a direct drive and dual gear extrusion setup.
 Since the BX was brand new from its Kickstarter campaign, built in profiles did not exist yet for Cura.
 After setting up the basic machine size and extruder information, tweaking of temperature, speed and retraction settings were required to minimize stringing and surface defects.
 Yousu TPU stuck to the print surface and had great layer adhesion for the entire suggested temperature range.
 Speed and layer height did not affect the print quality any differently than it would for PLA.

 Adjustments to retraction length affected the amount and thickness of stringing the most.
 Mistakenly I tried retractions all the way upto 2mm, which did in fact cause jams on my Biqu BX.
 Apparently direct drive setups should have retractions between zero and 1mm.
 Using lower retractions did help help reduce stringing.
+Printing with TPU, much like PETG, can be frustrating.
+Various tips are available in regards to temperatures and retraction settings.
+Using someone else’s profile will get your started towards tuning for your own machine.
+Realistically though, each machine’s profile still needs to be setup and tuned.

 If you are in the market for some flexible filament or just want to experiment, Yousu TPU is a good brand to use.
 Bed adhesion was excellent using the entire suggested temperature range.
 Layer adhesion was strong while testing multiple layer heights.
 Yousu’s Red is vibrant and matches their PLA filament.
 Once you dial in your slicer profile, Yousu RED TPU will be a pleasure to print with.
 Just be sure to keep your filament dry!